 With regard to the marketing of non-EU AIFs managed by non-EU AIFMs, Germany allows for marketing under the regime of article 42 of the AIFMD to professional investors.
 The same regime applies to the marketing of EU AIFs managed by non-EU AIFMs to professional investors.
-Germany also applies the article 42 regime to non-EU sub-threshold managers.
+Germany also applies the article 42 regime to non-EU subthreshold managers.

 Germany has implemented the article 42 regime in a rather cumbersome way.
-Compared with some other EU member states, the process is a bit lengthy and costly.
-BaFin has at least two months (in some cases even longer) for review once the filed documents are complete and BaFin currently (as of 2018) charges a fee of €1,545 (which is a welcome reduction compared to the previous fee of €6,582).
+Compared with some other EU member states, the process is a lengthy and costly.
+The Federal Financial Supervisory Authority (BaFin) has at least two months (in some cases even longer) for review once the filed documents are complete, and BaFin currently (as of 2020) charges a fee of €1,545.
 The set of documents to be submitted to BaFin is quite extensive and includes the private placement memorandum (PPM), the fund LPA and certain constitutional documents.

-There also some additional requirements (gold-plating) not readily discernible from the reading of article 42.
+There also some additional requirements (gold-plating) not readily discernible from reading article 42.
 For instance, Germany also applies the article 42 regime to non-EU sub-threshold managers.